stanfordroboticsclub/Pupper/docs/guide/software_installation.rst

 2. Wpa_supplicant method

 Edit **/etc/wpa_supplicant/wpa_supplicant.conf** as documented in `this link <https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md>`_ , see "Adding the network details to the Raspberry Pi".
 You can also see this `link <https://linux.die.net/man/5/wpa_supplicant.conf>`_.
 Thanks to pi-init2 magic that file can be edited before the pi is ever turned on from **/boot/appliance/etc/wpa_supplicant/wpa_supplicant.conf**

+Getting internet access at Stanford
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+* Plug your Pi in to power (over the onboard micro USB port).
+Either plug a monitor and keyboard into the Pi or SSH into it using your laptop over Ethernet.
+Log in to the Pi.
+In the welcome message that comes after the login line, look for the Pi's MAC address, which will appear under the line that says "wireless Hardware MAC address".
+Note that address down.
+*  Use another computer to navigate to iprequest.stanford.edu.
+*   Log in using your Stanford credentials.
+*    Follow the on-screen instructions to add another device:

+     * **First page:** Device Type: Other, Operating System: Linux, Hardware Address: put Pi's MAC address
+     *  **Second page:** Make and model: Other PC, Hardware Addresses Wired: delete what's there, Hardware Addresses Wireless: put Pi's MAC address

+*     Confirm that the Pi is connected to the network:

+      * Wait for an email (to your Stanford email) that the device has been accepted
+      *  **sudo reboot** on the Pi
+      *   After it's done rebooting, type ping www.google.com and make sure you are receiving packets over the network

 What the RPI-Setup repo does
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^